umbraco-community/UmbracoFileSystemProviders.Azure/README.md

 Both NuGet and Umbraco packages are available.
 If you use NuGet but would like the benefit of the Umbraco configuration wizard you can install the Umbraco package first, use the wizard, then install the NuGet package, the configuration will be maintained.

+From **v2.0.0-alpha3** onwards this package was split into 2 NuGet packages and an additional one was added to support Umbraco Forms.
+When using NuGet install the `UmbracoFileSystemProviders.Azure.Media` package to swap Media storage to Blobs.

 |NuGet Packages    |Version           |
 |:-----------------|:-----------------|
 |**Pre-Release**|[![NuGet download](http://img.shields.io/nuget/vpre/UmbracoFileSystemProviders.Azure.svg)](https://www.nuget.org/packages/UmbracoFileSystemProviders.Azure/)|[![NuGet count](https://img.shields.io/nuget/dt/UmbracoFileSystemProviders.Azure.svg)](https://www.nuget.org/packages/UmbracoFileSystemProviders.Azure/)|